 All employees are encouraged to take regular breaks, stretch when they are able and avoid sitting for long periods.

-Additional support for employees can also be provided via the Employee Assistance Program (EAP), with video conference capabilities available.
-Contact the Department's EAP service on 1300 361 008.
+Additional support for employees can also be provided through the Employee Assistance Program (EAP), with video conference capabilities available.
+Contact the EAP service on 1300 361 008.

 Planning your day and communicating when you are on duty and off